Josephg02/IT-1025/README.md

 The purpose of MyHTML is to show a basic example of beginner HTML

 The purpose of Mypage is to showcase a simple website I built using notepad about how to obtain a CompTIA Sec+ Certification and the purpose of Mypage.html is to show the code I created to make the website using notepad

+The purpose of MypageWithCSS is to showcase a updated verison of Mypage with CSS added MypageWithCSS.html is the code I used to create my website